Middlesbrough: Railway

-Middlesbrough Railway Station is the fourth busiest in the North East England region.
+Middlesbrough railway station is the fourth busiest in the North East region.
 It opened in 1877 at its current site and was built in the Gothic architectural style.
 It is the Esk Valley line's northern terminus, the Durham Coast line's southern terminus and is on the Tees Valley line.

 The station is served by three train operating companies: